PAIDNetwork/solido/PLUGIN.md

 ## Provider plugin tutorial

-A provider implements a SolidoContract interface for a blockchain client API (eg Connex, Thorify, Web3) and extends SolidoProvider, which attaches an ABI import to a contract entity.
+A provider implements a CementoContract interface for a blockchain client API (eg Connex, Thorify, Web3) and extends CementoProvider, which attaches an ABI import to a contract entity.

 ### Plugin interfaces

-* `SolidoContract`
+* `CementoContract`
-* `SolidoSigner`
+* `CementoSigner`
-* `SolidoTopic`
+* `CementoTopic`

-### SolidoContract
+### CementoContract

 #### address